superluminar-io/serverless-graphql-workshop/docs/lab3.md

 1. Find the topic you create earlier and click on the name
 1. Go to subscription and check the subscription status for your email address

+## Activate Logging

+Logging for your API is disable by default.
+To enable it, do the following:

+1. Go back to the [AppSync console](console.aws.amazon.com/appsync) and select the API.
+1. Choose **Settings** from the navigation panel.
+1. Under **Logging**, click the toggle to Enable Logs.
+1. When the console prompts you, provide or create a CloudWatch ARN role.
+1. Enable **Include verbose content** to activate [Request Level Logs](https://docs.aws.amazon.com/appsync/latest/devguide/monitoring.html#cwl).
+1. Let the **Field resolver log level** set to **None** for now.
+1. **Save** your changes.

+Now we need to make some queries, in order get log output.
+After that, we hopefully find some logs in CloudWatch Logs.